Georgia Certificate of Authority

 - (11) Effecting transactions in interstate or foreign commerce;

 - (12) Serving as trustee, executor, administrator, or guardian, or in like fiduciary capacity, where permitted so to serve by the laws of this state; or

 - (13) Owning directly or indirectly an interest in or controlling directly or indirectly another person organized under the laws of or transacting business within this state.

 This is not an exhaustive list and there may be additional activities that do not constitute doing business.

-Keep in mind that even if the state of Georgia does not require a Certificate of Authority for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.
+Keep in mind that even if a Georgia Certificate of Authority is not required for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.

-Once you have Foreign Qualification in Georgia, you will be required renew your registration once per year, between January 1st and April 1st.
+Once you have a Georgia Foreign Qualification in Georgia, you will be required to renew your registration once per year, between January 1st and April 1st.
 This renewal is free for LLCs but includes a fee for corporations.

 Please note that this annual requirement is independent from requirements you may have in Delaware or other states.